-Product: Multinutrient potassium fertilizer marketed in Brazil under the brand K Forte® and internationally as Super Greensand®, whose production and sale is the principal activity of the Company.
+Product: Multinutrient potassium fertilizer marketed in Brazil under the brands K Forte® and BAKS® and internationally as Super Greensand®, whose production and sale is the principal activity of the Group.

 Tonne: A unit of weight.
 One metric tonne equals 2,204.6 pounds or 1,000 kilograms.